from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a pointer to a 'struct curl_tlssessioninfo *'.
-The pointer will be initialized to refer to a 'struct curl_tlssessioninfo *' that will contain an enum indicating the SSL library used for the handshake and a pointer to the respective internal TLS session structure of this underlying SSL library.
+Pass a pointer to a struct curl_tlssessioninfo *.
+The pointer is initialized to refer to a struct curl_tlssessioninfo * that contains an enum indicating the SSL library used for the handshake and a pointer to the respective internal TLS session structure of this underlying SSL library.

 This option may be useful for example to extract certificate information in a format convenient for further processing, such as manual validation.
 Refer to the LIMITATIONS section.